Class Descriptions

 Honor and listen to your body.
 Customize poses to suit your unique body and feel free to skip a pose altogether, resting in Mountain Pose, Child’s Pose or Knees to Chest instead.

 It’s not a competition.
 Don’t let your ego or sense of perfectionism lead you into strain or discomfort.
+Comparing yourself to others is not productive as we’re all at different levels in our practice.

 Stay present with yourself.
 As thoughts of the past or the future pull your focus away, let your breathwork serve as an anchor, grounding you to the experience of the moment.